advancepro/Restaurant_App_Project/README.md

 # Restaurant_App_Project

-* apk in releases 
+* apk in releases ✓
 * This project is called Restaurant Application.
 In order to ease the ordering about the century we live in.
+* It includes
+    - The menu information
+    - Ordering system
-* It includes the menu information, and ordering system by increasing or decreasing the amount of how much to order.
+    - by increasing or decreasing the amount of how much to order.

 * Libraries used are:
     - Glide